loopj/airbrake-android/index.md

 [Bugsnag](https://bugsnag.com).
 I recommend you start using Bugsnag to track errors in your Android apps too.

-Bugsnag is better designed for tracking exceptions on mobile applications and has a bunch more awesome features such as user-centric error counts, smart grouping, chat notification (HipChat, Campfire, etc) automatic ticket creation (GitHub Issues, Pivotal Tracker, Lighthouse, Codebase, etc) and
+Bugsnag is better suited to tracking exceptions on mobile applications and has a bunch more awesome features such as user-centric error counts, smart grouping, chat notification (HipChat, Campfire, etc) automatic ticket creation (GitHub Issues, Pivotal Tracker, Lighthouse, Codebase, etc) and